-Employees who retire from the Town of Redington Shores (the Town), and eligible dependents and survivors, are eligible to continue to participate in the Town's health insurance programs at the employee group rate which is determined annually by the Town and approved the Town Commission.
+Employees who retire from the Town, and eligible dependents and survivors, are eligible to continue to participate in the Town's health insurance programs at the employee group rate which is determined annually by the Town and approved the Town Commission.
 Retirees have 31 days to elect to enroll in the Town's health insurance plan in which they were participating at the time of retirement unless otherwise stated in a plan document or collective bargaining agreement.
-As of September 30, 2021, there were no eligible retirees and dependents participating in the Town's health program.
+As of September 30, 2022, there were no eligible retirees and dependents participating in the Town's health program.